-Tickets are available on-line only from the York Barbican box office's partner TicketMaster.
-Click on any of the "Buy tickets" buttons to link through to the relevant TicketMaster page.
+Tickets are available on-line from the York Barbican box office's partner TicketMaster.
+Click on any of the "Buy tickets" buttons to link through to the relevant Ticketmaster page.
 We would urge our audience members to book their tickets on-line as this is by far the easiest method and avoids queuing delays on the evening of the concert.
-However, the box office is open from 5:00pm on the day of the concert.
-The box office manages discounted parking tickets for the QPark on Kent Street at the rear of the York Barbican.

 How much are tickets?

-Unless otherwise advertised, tickets for our concerts at the York Barbican are priced as follows: General Admission: £24.00 (centre stalls) & £18.50 (side stalls and balcony).
-Children and Students: £7.50 (all areas).
+Unless otherwise advertised, tickets for our concerts at the York Barbican are priced as follows: General Admission: £24.50 (centre stalls) & £18.50 (side stalls and balcony).
+Children and Students in full time education: £7.50 (all areas).
 The prices quoted here include service and facility fees as charged by the York Barbican Box Office, over which the orchestra has no control.
 There may also be an additional transaction fee, irrespective of how many tickets are purchased.
 The orchestra reserves the right to amend ticket prices should circumstances change.